MadsenAMS/DioGameProject1/README.md

 - Instead of having the scoreboard update on a loop, it is updated each time the player actually scores.
 Scoreboard also received a separate file for code cleaning.
 - Applied a few GIMP filters to sprites to make them a bit easier on the eyes (though a bit more cartoonish).
 Happy with the friend, not happy with the background though.
 - Made it so that friendlies are spawned only when a truck is destroyed and go left.
 They become positive score when they are captured by player chopper, and negative score when they are killed by a truck or when they leave the screen to the left.
 Trucks will not spawn a friend if another one is already on screen.
-- Added a level panel on the right side of the screen with a "next level" score counter.
+- Added a level panel on the right side of the screen with a "next level" score counter, and a "level up" cue when speed increases (original code increases speed for every enemy defeated).
 - Added a much needed "mute/unmute" button.
+- New sound chosen for "rescued allied" and "missle firing".
+Both free sounds files offered by zapsplat.com.